 When Kaiyukan first opened in 1990, it was the largest public aquarium in the world.
 After 30 years, it still has a celebrated history and reputation as one of the most visited and well-known aquariums in Asia. in 2017, the number of visitors reached 75 million.

 Kaiyukan is located in Osaka’s premier location beside Osaka Bay, with giant tanks and facilities that draw not only families but also many other types of visitors.
 The aquarium’s signature is the whale sharks, yet it has over 30,000 marine animals there from fish, otters, and sea lions, to penguins.

 The aquarium is also known for its innovative presentation, and how it can be very innovative and educational at the same time.
 Standing by the ocean in Osaka’s harbor area, it’s also next to the Tempozan Harbor Village.
 The area features a giant Ferris wheel, boutique and souvenir shops, restaurants, and other sightseeing activities.

 Where is it and when to visit: Kaiyukan is located in the harbor district of Osaka; it is a massive, and colorful building standing on the waterfront.
 One easiest way to get there is by metro.
 The aquarium is within walking distance from the Osakako Station.
-The aquarium is open all year round, and the springtime is my favorite time to visit Osaka.
+The aquarium is open all year round, and springtime is my favorite time to visit Osaka.

-How to plan your visit: Visitors can really do a lot of things in Osakako and with Osaka’s Kansai Amazing Pass, visitors can enjoy free rides on subways, buses, an entrance to over 40 attractions, including Kaiyukan, including the Wonder Cruise, Osaka Castle, Osaka Wheel, Captain Line, and more.
-I recommend the Osaka Cruise Santa Maria, it’s a short scenic cruise that takes passengers to have a ride around the city’s harbor front.
+How to plan your visit: Visitors can really do a lot of things in Osakako and with Osaka’s Kansai Amazing Pass, visitors can enjoy free rides on subways, and buses, an entrance to over 40 attractions, including Kaiyukan, including the Wonder Cruise, Osaka Castle, Osaka Wheel, Captain Line, and more.
+I recommend the Osaka Cruise Santa Maria, it’s a short scenic cruise that takes passengers on a ride around the city’s harbor front.